-The Committee no longer believes it is necessary to instruct on the definition of the word "felony" because the jury would never be called upon to make such a factual determination.
+The Committee believes that determining whether an offense is a felony is a question of law for the court rather than a question of fact for the jury.
+Accordingly, no instruction defining the word "felony" is necessary.
 When the word "felony" appears, the court should substitute the name of the particular felony in that instruction.